orchest/orchest/docs/source/fundamentals/environment_variables.md

 ## Job environment variables

-Job environment variables are initialized by merging the Project and Pipeline environment variables when a Job is run.
-Add to/edit these variables before running the Job.
-Every Pipeline run belonging to this Job will include these environment variables.
+Job environment variables are initialized by merging the project and pipeline environment variables when a job is run.
+Add to/edit these variables before running the job.
+Every pipeline run belonging to this job will include these environment variables.

 ```{note}
 💡 Only recurring scheduled jobs can have their environment variables edited after they have started.